vgcpge/eclipse.copilot/README.md

 - Content assist completions

 # Warning
-This integration is an unofficial prototype.
+This integration is unofficial.
 Consider trying Copilot with [officially supported tools](https://docs.github.com/en/copilot/getting-started-with-github-copilot).
 Copilot is a cloud-based service provided by Github and only works with [a paid subscription](https://github.com/settings/copilot).

 # Prerequisites